Bringing Precision Medicine to AML Patients

 LLS is leading the charge against AML

-LLS is bringing together the best and brightest minds across the cancer ecosystem, including three world-renowned scientists who are leading the trial: Brian Druker, MD, The Knight Cancer Institute at Oregon Health & Science University; John Byrd, MD, The Ohio State University Comprehensive Cancer Center; and Ross Levine, MD, Memorial Sloan Kettering Cancer Center.
-Additionally, multiple pharmaceutical companies, prominent scientists at top cancer centers, several technology companies and the FDA join us in a shared commitment to bring the promise of precision medicine to AML patients.
+LLS has brought together the best and brightest minds across the cancer ecosystem, including three world-renowned scientists who are leading the trial: Brian Druker, MD, Director, The Knight Cancer Institute at Oregon Health & Science University; John C. Byrd, MD, D. Warren Brown Chair of Leukemia Research of The Ohio State University Comprehensive Cancer Center; and Ross L Levine, MD, Director of the Center for Hematologic Malignancies at Memorial Sloan Kettering Cancer Center.
+Additionally, multiple pharmaceutical companies, prominent scientists at top cancer centers, several technology companies and the U.S. Food and Drug Administration join us in a shared commitment to bring the promise of precision medicine to AML patients.

 Why is the Beat AML® Master Clinical Trial so groundbreaking?